2 Factor Authentication: The Tester’s Edition

 4. Bypassing the rate limit by changing the IP Address

 Many locks are based on restricting the number of requests from an IP.
 Thus, when an IP has sent a certain number of attempts when executing a request, the IP is restricted.
-To overcome this, change your IP using a VPN and continue sending requests to break the code.
+To overcome this, change your IP using a VPN or download VPN and continue sending requests to break the code.

 While hackers continuously find ways to achieve illegal access to applications, we at Testsigma will continue to update this document.